WISDEM/LandBOSSE/README.md

 ## Run Unit Tests

-[describe how to run your unit tests] To check if installation was successful try to import the module
+To check if installation was successful try to import the module

     $ python
     > import rotorse.rotor